Lester B. Pearson: After politics

-From 1968 to 1969, Pearson served as chairman of the Commission on International Development (Pearson Commission on International Development), which was sponsored by the World Bank.
+From 1968 to 1969, Pearson served as chairman of the Pearson Commission on International Development, which was sponsored by the World Bank.
 Following his retirement, he lectured at Carleton University in Ottawa while writing his memoirs.
-From 1970 to 1972, he was the first chairman of the Board of Governors of the International Development Research Centre.
+From 1970 to 1972, he was the first chairman of the board of governors of the International Development Research Centre.
 From 1969 until his death in 1972, he was chancellor of Carleton University.

 Pearson had planned to write a three-volume set of memoirs with the title "Mike: The Memoirs of the Rt.
 Hon.
 Lester B. Pearson".
 The first volume was published in 1972.
-The other two volumes, after his death, were published in 1973 and 1975 but they lack the authenticity due to apparent bias from the ghostwriters who wrote it.
+The other two volumes were published posthumously in 1973 and 1975, but are tainted with the biases of their ghostwriters.

 Illness and death

-In 1970, Pearson underwent a surgery to have his right eye removed to remove a tumor in that area.
+In 1970, Pearson underwent surgery to have his right eye removed to remove a tumour in that area.

 In November 1972, it was reported that he was admitted to the hospital for further unspecified treatment, but the prognosis was poor.
 He tried to write at this juncture the story of his prime ministerial career, but his condition, which was already precarious, deteriorated rapidly by Christmas Eve.

 On 27 December 1972, it was announced that the cancer had spread to the liver and Pearson had lapsed into a coma.
 He died at 11:40 pm ET on 27 December 1972 in his Ottawa home.

-Pearson is buried at Maclaren Cemetery in Wakefield, Quebec (just north of Gatineau), next to his close External Affairs colleagues H. H. Wrong and Norman Robertson.
+Pearson is buried at Maclaren Cemetery in Wakefield, Quebec, next to his close External Affairs colleagues H. H. Wrong and Norman Robertson.